cvamsikrishna11/devops-fully-automated/README.md

     - Add the changes to git, commit and push to GitHub
     - Confirm the changes reflects on GitHub

-11) Copy your Jenkins Public IP Address and paste on the browser = ExternalIP:8080
-    - Login to your Jenkins instance using your Shell (GitBash or your Mac Terminal)
-    - Copy the Path from the Jenkins UI to get the Administrator Password
-        - Run: `sudo cat /var/lib/jenkins/secrets/initialAdminPassword`
-        - Copy the password and login to Jenkins
-    - Plugins: Choose Install Suggested Plugings
-    - Provide
-        - Username: admin
-        - Password: admin
-        - Name and Email can also be admin.
-You can use `admin` all through as we
-    - Continue and Start using Jenkins

-12) Once on the Jenkins Dashboard
-    - Click on "Manage Jenkins"
-    - Click on "Plugin Manager"
-    - Click "Available"
-    - Search and Install the following Plugings "Install Without Restart"
-        - SonnarQube Scanner
-        - Maven Integration
-        - Pipeline Maven Integration
-        - Maven Release Plug-In
-        - Slack Notification
-    - Install all plugings without restart

 13) Confirm and make test your installations/setups